SystemsApproach/sdn/intro.rst

 book.
 Because SDN is an approach to building networks, a set of software and hardware artifacts is required to put that approach into practice.
-The open source examples we draw upon are available on GitHub, with links to both code and on-hand programming exercises available throughout the book.
+The open source examples we draw upon are available on GitHub, with links to both code and hands-on programming exercises available throughout the book.

 Before getting into the details, it is helpful to understand the